You’ve lost a file, over wrote a file, deleted it. Because you thought you didn’t need it.

 Power up your Mac, connect to external power.

-If your external hard drive with your Time Machine backup on it is not USB powered, plug it into external power.
+If your external hard drive with your Time Machine backup on it’s not USB powered, plug it into external power.

 Head to your Time Machine application.
-Before I tell you how to do that, I just want to cover;
+Before you find out how to do that there are some things to know.

 Restoring from an Airport Time Capsule

-If you are not using an Apple Time Capsule to Restore from ,you can scroll right past these instructions.
+If you’re not using an Apple Time Capsule to restore from you can scroll right past these instructions.

 To Restore From Time Capsule